-As evidence of the power of our academics, 90% of Hollins students are employed or in graduate school within one year of graduation.
-Our students are accepted to prestigious graduate schools, including Duke University, Johns Hopkins University, Harvard University, Marquette University, New York University, University of Pennsylvania, University College London, Washington and Lee, plus many others.
+As evidence of the power of our academics, 95% of Hollins students are employed or in graduate school within one year of graduation.
+Our students are accepted to prestigious graduate schools, including Duke University, Johns Hopkins University, Harvard University, Marquette University, New York University, University of Pennsylvania, University College London, Washington and Lee, and many others.

 Real-world experiences that prepare you for success

 Internships: At Hollins, you have the opportunity to gain early career experience through exciting internships in your area of interest.
-Beginning with your first year, you can put theory into practice as an intern at a hospital, media company, national museum, international business, medical association, law firm, or nonprofit organization.
+Beginning your first year, you can put theory into practice as an intern at a hospital, media company, national museum, international business, medical association, law firm, or nonprofit organization.
 Our signature internships even provide students housing and a $300 stipend in support of your internship experience.

 Study abroad: More than half of Hollins students participate in international study programs.
-With your scholarship funding following you and additional scholarships available, our programs and affiliates offer students an approachable, equitable process to navigate abroad study.
+With your scholarship funding following you and additional scholarships available, our programs and affiliates offer students an approachable, equitable process to navigate study abroad.
 You will expand your world-view and enrich your education.